 - That parental alienation is negated through spending enough time with both parents.

-These criteria will obviously be different to each family’s dependent upon the consideration, discussion and negotiation of individual needs, the circumstances and wishes of both the parents and children.
+These criteria will obviously be different to each family, dependent upon the consideration, discussion and negotiation of individual needs, circumstances and wishes of both the parents and children.

 Examples of shared parenting

 - Weekend contact begins on Friday with the collection from school and lasts until Monday morning with them being taken to school.
 This increases parenting time, allows contact with the school, allows the non-resident parent to be a part of the child’s routine and also reduces the contact between the parents where there is friction.

 - Mid-week contact, again picking the child up from school and preferably staying overnight.

 - Contact for half the holidays should mean half the time the child has off school and should include school training days, bank holidays etc.

 - That special days such as Christmas and Birthdays etc. are shared equally in instances where the parents cannot be together and that children are allowed to spend time with the other parent on days that are special to that parent in particular, i.e. parents and close relatives’ birthdays, Mother’s and Father’s days etc.